nxp-mcuxpresso/mcuxsdk-examples/demo_apps/lin_stack/master/readme.md

 - If the master button 2 was pressed while master in sleep mode, a wake-up signal will be sent by the master node to wake up LIN cluster.
 - Once running successfully, the state of LEDs on master node and slave node will keep aligned.
+- If master button 2 was pressed while the bus is already awake, the master sends a LIN 2.1 Sporadic frame with an indicator in bit 2 of the Motor1Control byte.
+This causes MOTOR1_STOP_VALUE to be incremented by 10 on both the master and the slave.
+Each additional press while the bus is awake raises the threshold by another 10.
+MOTOR1_STOP_VALUE resets to the default (150) on both nodes after a sleep/wake cycle.

 ## Running the demo
 If communication is successful, the master node will print: